zvictor/PocketFlow/cookbook/python-batch-flow/README.md

-# PocketFlow BatchFlow Example
+# BrainyFlow BatchFlow Example

-This example demonstrates the BatchFlow concept in PocketFlow by implementing an image processor that applies different filters to multiple images.
+This example demonstrates the BatchFlow concept in BrainyFlow by implementing an image processor that applies different filters to multiple images.

 ## What this Example Demonstrates